poga/yahnc/README.md

 ## Client

-fix host in index.ls and run prepublish again if you're not running on localhost
+fix host in index.ls and compile it with lsc if you're not running on localhost

 open index.html with browser